Natural Hair Queen

 4c natural hair is the kinkiest hair texture in the type 4 hair family.
-It’s coily and springier than type 4a.
+It is more coily and springy than type 4a.
 It also has an “s” pattern, making it different from the “z” pattern of 4b hair.

 However, 4c natural hair does not always have a defined shape or curl pattern.
-This hair texture is best known for its delicate nature and the need for additional tender loving care as we all want our hair to be soft & manageable.
+This hair texture is best known for its delicate nature and need for additional tender, loving care.

 What is 4c Natural Hair?